A Weston Dentist That Offers Both Implants and Crowns

 What is a Dental Implant?

-Dental implants are a process where your dentist will replace your tooth’s root to provide a foundation for a replacement tooth.
+Dental implants are a process where Dr. Aylmer will replace your tooth’s root to provide a foundation for a replacement tooth.
 Replacement teeth can be either replaceable like dentures or more permanent ones, that are crafted to match your own teeth.

 Why should I choose dental implants?